 You will need to go to your local Tesorería de la Seguridad Social to apply for your social security number.
 All cities and most large towns have social security offices.
 They are generally open Monday to Friday from 9am until 2pm.
 You can find your local office by following this link to the social security website.
 There is a list of offices or you can click on Buscar Centros on the same page.

 You will generally need to to book an appointment (cita previa) and you will need to get there early to check-in.
 You are also likely to find that people do not speak English and so you should ensure you know the key Spanish terms or take a translator.
 Once you have presented your documents your social security number will be issued there and then.

 As in many things in Spain arrangements can vary from office to office and some offices will not issue a social security number without a Spanish phone number, and if you intend to work, some may require to see your employment contract.

-If you are considering moving to Spain join us on our upcoming Move To Spain Virtual Roadshow webinar series to get all the information you need to plan your move.
+If you are considering moving to Spain see the recording of our recent Move To Spain Virtual Roadshow webinar series to get all the information you need to plan your move.